Connolly vows all voices will be heard as she becomes Ireland’s new president

 Taoiseach Micheal Martin and Tanaiste Simon Harris were among those attending the ceremony in St Patrick’s Hall at Dublin Castle.

-Catherine Connolly said she will ensure “all voices are represented, heard and valued” as she became the 10th president of Ireland.
+Catherine Connolly said she will ensure “all voices are represented, heard and valued” as she said she was humbled to become the 10th president of Ireland.

+The Galway politician set out her vision for the largely ceremonial role as Ireland’s head of state through drawing on Ireland’s history of famine, of being oppressed and of striving for peace.

-She said Ireland had a “lived understanding” of war, hunger and dispossession as she claimed the country could not “close our eyes” to those forced to leave their homes due to war, famine or climate change.
+She said Ireland had a “lived understanding” of war, hunger and dispossession as she claimed the country could not “close our eyes” to those forced to leave their homes because of war, famine or climate change.

 A 21-gun salute was fired from Collins Barracks as Ms Connolly was handed the Seal of Office.

-Introducing her as president, Taoiseach Micheal Martin said Ms Connolly had a record of “outstanding public service” and would “serve our country well”.
+Introducing her to give her first address as president, Taoiseach Micheal Martin said Ms Connolly had a record of “outstanding public service” and would “serve our country well”.

-Giving her first address as president, Ms Connolly said she will ensure “all voices are represented, heard and valued”.
+In her first address, Ms Connolly said she will ensure “all voices are represented, heard and valued”.

 She said she stood before those gathered “humbly and proudly as the 10th president of this beautiful country”.